Calvin-Xu/Mogic/README.md

 ## Info

-This is a simple project built around a busy loop.
-It is meant to be small and straightforward.
-However it has accommodated far too many features.
+This is a simple script built around a busy loop.
+It is meant to be small and straightforward, but has since accommodated far too many features.

 **Any contribution is welcomed.**